Atlas975/Notes/Languages&Compilation/Formal_languages.md

 ## Phase structure grammars
 - Comprised of 4 distinct parts:
-        **Terminals**: the  set of basic objects of a language such as reserved keywords in a programming language eg: if, while, for.
+    - **Terminals**: the basic objects of a language

-    1. A set of things like a condition in a programming language, used for structure but do not appear in final string.
-These are **non-terminals**
+    - **Non-terminals**: define the structure of valid sentences
-    2. The start symbol that starts the derivation of a valid sentence, non-terminal
+    - **Start symbols**: starts the derivation of a valid sentence, non-terminal
-    3. A set of rules of the grammer such as assignment in a programming language (=, ->, :=)
+    - **Production rules**: the rules that must be followed in order to generate valid strings

 ### Sentential form
 - The intermediate stage between start symbol and the final sentence (may not result in sentence)